 You can also limit the number of testers that can join using the public link.
 If the group limit is reached, or if you disable your public link, a message will notify anyone trying to join that your beta is no longer accepting new testers.
 To ensure a good user experience, be thoughtful about where you share your public link and when it may be appropriate to remove it.

 When sharing your app with external testers, you’ll need to let them know what to test and any other important information relevant to testing.
 Provide these details on your app’s Test Information page in App Store Connect.
 You should also provide an email address that you monitor so you can receive and respond to feedback from testers.
 Test information is optional when distributing your app to internal testers.

-When testers are invited to beta test your app, they’re prompted to install the TestFlight app from the App Store on their iPhone, iPad, iPod touch, Mac, or Apple TV if they don’t already have it installed.
-The TestFlight app makes installing betas simple, and you don’t need to keep track of UDIDs or provisioning profiles.
+When testers are invited to beta test your app, they’re prompted to install the TestFlight app from the App Store on their device or computer if they don’t already have it installed.
+The TestFlight app makes installing beta builds simple, and you don’t need to keep track of UDIDs or provisioning profiles.

 Documentation and help

 For step-by-step instructions on creating groups, inviting testers, and adding builds in TestFlight, read App Store Connect Help.